jucheval/jucheval.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I have been an assistant professor in applied mathematics since 2017 (sabbatical since September 2025) in [LJK](https://www-ljk.imag.fr) at [Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr).
+I have been an assistant professor since 2017 (sabbatical since September 2025) in [LJK](https://www-ljk.imag.fr) at [Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr).

 My research interests are partial differential equations, statistics and mainly probabilities.
 In terms of applications, I am focusing on neuroscience modelling and data analysis.
-Recently, I am looking for more concrete research areas.
+Recently, I am looking for research areas with more impact on the community and our daily lives.
 In that respect, I am turning to open-source software and the Julia programming language to develop simulation algorithms and produce illustrations of mathematical results.